-Not everyone can become full time travellers like us.
-And not everyone even wants to become full time travellers like us.
+Not everyone can become full-time travelers like us.
+And not everyone even wants to become full-time travelers like us.
 However, everyone wants a more fulfilling life and after that trip 11 years ago, our lives changed forever.

 A year later, we took up scuba diving and became rescue divers.
 It was another year later that we went to Central America to pursue our Dive Masters.